percwg/perc-wg/double/draft-ietf-perc-double.md

 ~~~~~

 Note that "R" indicates a reserved bit that MUST be set to zero when
 sending a packet and ignored upon receipt.
+ID is the RTP Header
+Extension identifier negotiated in the SDP.

 If the OHB is two octets in length, it contains the original RTP
 packet sequence number.
 In this case, the OHB has this form: